-The objective is to ensure a consistent and regular collection of information in order to carry out such comparative studies on internal model outputs efficiently, and have an up-to-date overview of the modelling approaches, as well as to further develop supervisory tools and foster common supervisory practices.
+The objective is to have an up-to-date overview of the modelling approaches, as well as to further develop supervisory tools and foster common supervisory practices in complement to national supervision.
+The study also ensures a consistent and regular collection of information in order to carry out such comparative studies on internal model outputs efficiently as foreseen in the Solvency II Directive.

-The principal objective of the year-end 2021 market and credit risk modelling comparative study was to further develop and refine European comparative studies as a supervisory tool in the area of market and credit risk modelling.
+The principal objective of the year-end 2022 market and credit risk modelling comparative study was to further develop and refine European comparative studies as a supervisory tool in the area of market and credit risk modelling.
 This should support the supervision of internal models and foster the convergence of supervisory approaches given the potential choices of mathematical, statistical and IT solutions to tailor models to the actual risk profiles.
 The use of synthetic instruments provides a stable comparison point over time which is combined with an assessment of the relevance of these assets in terms of exposure and modelling for the participants.
 The study should also allow supervisors to analyse models, model changes, approaches and calibrations over time and spot potential trends.
 In practice, the tool has already been used by NCAs, or supervisory colleges when relevant, and the conclusions of the study have provided input to the Supervisory Review Process (SRP), for example with regard to internal model changes.

-Given the complexities of the overall market risk modelling process and the different risk profiles of firms, the data should facilitate reviews of the overall dispersion of model outcomes as well as analyses of single model components (e.g. risk factor model) more deeply in order to explain the overall behaviour.
+Given the complexities of the overall market risk modelling process and the different risk profiles of undertakings, the data should facilitate reviews of the overall dispersion of model outcomes as well as analyses of single model components (e.g. risk factor model) more deeply in order to explain the overall behaviour.
 More concretely, the objectives were:

+&lt;sup>4 article 122.4 recommends the use of benchmark portfolios based on external data or assumptions for supervisory purposes

-1. Comparing model outputs for a set of realistic asset portfolios that should reflect typical asset risk profiles of European insurance undertakings, e.g. by country.
+Comparing model outputs for a set of realistic asset portfolios that should reflect typical asset risk profiles of European insurance undertakings, e.g. by country.
 Although the focus is on the asset side, the setup of the study should be flexible enough to analyse different exposures against different interest rate movements (e.g. interest rate 'up' and 'down' shocks).

-The metric of this comparison is the ratio of the modelled Value at Risk (99.5%, one year horizon) and the provided market value of the portfolio (this metric is called 'risk charge').

-2. Highlighting the causes of the presumed dispersion in the risk charges by analysing additional information such as individual risk charges (e.g. individual asset classes such as Fixed Income, Equity, etc.).
+The metric of this comparison is the ratio of the modelled Value at Risk (99.5%, one year horizon) and the provided market value of the portfolio (this metric is called 'risk charge').Highlighting the causes of the presumed dispersion in the risk charges by analysing additional information such as individual risk charges (e.g. individual asset classes such as Fixed Income, Equity, etc.).